mitch-haraldsson/greenLicense/README.md

 feature in the manager.
 The value is set to "true" per default.
 So our software needs to evaluate that value to see if the feature is enabled.

+If no ID is set, a random UUID will be created.

 #### Issuing a license

 To get the ID for your system, simply